 Ingredients You Need

-Here’s a look at what you need to make this Pumpkin Pancakes recipe so you know what to have on hand.
+Here’s a look at what you need to make these Pumpkin Pancakes so you know what to have on hand.

 - Whole wheat flour: I use this as the base for the recipe since it has fiber and whole grains and absorbs the moisture from the pumpkin nicely.

-- Baking powder: There’s a little more baking powder in this recipe compared to basic pancake recipes—we need it to help them cook through with the addition of the thick pumpkin puree.
+- Baking powder: There’s a little more baking powder in this recipe than in basic pancake recipes—we need it to help the pancakes cook through with the addition of the thick pumpkin puree.

 - Pumpkin pie spice: This adds that classic pumpkin-baked-goods flavor.
 You can use cinnamon instead, if needed.